 Red Devil Challenge 25K and 10K Trail Runs

-Description: The runs are on single-track, well-maintained trails.
+Please join us for the seventh-annual Red Devil Challenge 25K and 10K Trail Runs in the Wenatchee National Forest south of Cashmere.
+The event is held on single-track, well-maintained trails along the east slopes of the Cascades.
 The 25K — a loop with the start and finish at Sandcreek Trailhead — is very challenging with about 3,000 feet of elevation gain.
-The 10K, which starts and ends at the Sandcreek Trailhead, has an elevation gain of 1,000 feet.
-The kids’ 1.7-mile run starts and ends at the Sandcreek Trailhead.
+The 10K, which also starts and ends at the Sandcreek Trailhead, has an elevation gain of 1,000 feet.

 Start lines: Sandcreek Trailhead, Wenatchee National Forest.

 Packet pickup: 4 to 6 p.m., May 19, 2017, at Pybus Public Market, 7 N. Worthen St. in Wenatchee; and from 7:15 to 8:30 a.m., May 20, 2017, at the Sandcreek Trailhead, Wenatchee National Forest, south of Cashmere.

 In-person registration: 4 to 6 p.m., May 19, 2017, at Pybus Public Market, 7 N. Worthen St. in Wenatchee; and from 7:15 to 8:30 a.m., May 20, 2017, at the Sandcreek Trailhead, Wenatchee National Forest, south of Cashmere.

 Parking: Parking is extremely limited at the trailhead (see race shuttle info below).
 A Northwest Forest Pass is required on all vehicles.
 Family and friends can see the runners near the Devils Gulch Trailhead and the finish area at the Sand Creek Trailhead.